 Jill and James bring almost 30 years combined teaching and research experience to The Violence Project.

-Since then, Jill has led large-scale research studies on mental illness and crime, school shooting prevention strategies, and mass violence, which have received national media attention.
-She is a sought-after trainer and speaker on issues related to mental illness and violence, trauma, cyber-violence, and forensic psychology.
+Since then, Jill has led large-scale research studies on mental illness and crime, school shooting prevention, and mass violence, which have received national media attention.
+She is a sought-after national trainer and speaker on issues related to mental illness and violence, trauma, forensic psychology, and mass violence.
 Jill earned her Master’s in social ecology and Doctorate in psychology and social behavior from the University of California, Irvine.
 She is also trained in restorative justice, violence mediation, crisis intervention, de-escalation, and suicide prevention.
 Jill is a Professor of Criminology and Criminal Justice at Hamline University and the faculty director of the Center for Justice and Law.